 Resumes and applications can be emailed to the Museum and are kept for up to 6 months on file.
 Calls not accepted.
 If you would like to fill out an application, click here to visit our job listings page.

-The Museum requires all guests ages five and up to wear face masks while in the Museum.
+The Museum requires all guests ages two and up to wear face masks while in the Museum.
 We do understand that children under the age of nine might not be developmentally able to keep the mask on for the entire duration of their visit.
 We ask that parents ensure a 6-foot distance while taking a break from mask-wearing.

 To learn more about our field trip opportunities, visit the field trip page and see the FAQ's specific to that topic.

 Staff can assist with minor injuries.
 Please notify a staff member immediately if an accident occurs.
 Gloves/masks will be worn by staff when administering basic first aid.

 Food is restricted within the Museum at this time.

 We accept Visa, MasterCard, American Express, Discover Card and Museum issued gift certificates.
 At this time, we DO NOT accept cash.

 Gift Certificates can be purchased in our gift shop or over the phone at 404.527.3693.